juanuys/juanuys.github.io/_posts/2021-03-16-reading-week.md

 # Game jam

 The game jam was a long time coming.
 I [set a goal last year](/masters/goals#be-a-better-designer) to do at least one game jam a month (or, at least make a small game every month), but I've only managed [Santa Saunter](https://juanuys.com/games/santasaunter) in December, completely coming up dry in January and February.
-(Maybe I had "[dry January](https://alcoholchange.org.uk/get-involved/campaigns/dry-january)" on my mind.)

 [Football Crawl](/games/football-crawl) ended up with a really interesting game mechanic, which is that you can kick a football and it would move continuously in a traditionally turn-based Roguelike setting.
 I discovered a few new (to me) and really nice [Tilemap](https://docs.godotengine.org/en/stable/tutorials/2d/using_tilemaps.html) features of [Godot engine](https://godotengine.org/), like auto-tiling with bitmasking, and navigation (for NPCs).